See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The committee is always looking for input from students; feel free to contact the committee with suggestions or concerns.

-Contact Sonia Rucker, Assistant to the President for Equity & Diversity and Dean of Students
+Contact Sonia Rucker, Vice President for Equity, Access and Behavioral Health, Dean of Students

 Academic Hall 010